spinnaker/spinnaker/app/scripts/modules/core/src/presentation/forms/README.md

 The `FormikFormField` component should be a descendent of a `Formik` component.
 It accepts "all the props", organizes them, and passes them down to the Input and Layout in the correct spots.

-- `input`: the Input component to use (see Input section below for details)
+- `input`: a render prop used to render an Input component (see Input section below for details)
-- `layout`: the (optional) Layout component to use. (see Layout section for details. `StandardFieldLayout` is used by default)
+- `layout`: an (optional) render propu sed to render a Layout component (see Layout section for details. `StandardFieldLayout` is used by default)
-- `validate`: the (optional) formik [field validation function](https://jaredpalmer.com/formik/docs/api/field#validate) which receives the value and should return an error message, or a promise (for async)
+- `validate`: an (optional) formik [field validation function](https://jaredpalmer.com/formik/docs/api/field#validate) which receives the value and should return an error message
 - `name`: the path to the field's value in the formik `values`
 - `label`, `help`, `required`, `actions` (see `IFieldLayoutPropsWithoutInput`)
 - `touched`, `validationMessage`, `validationStatus` (see: `IValidationProps`)